MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-use-resources.md

 ---
 title: Record and Adjust Resource Usage and Prices
-description: Describes how you can record the resource usage or consumption associated with a job, to keep track and manage costs, prices, and work types.
+description: Describes how you can record the resource usage or consumption associated with a project, to keep track and manage costs, prices, and work types.
 author: brentholtorf
-ms.topic: conceptual
+ms.topic: how-to
-ms.devlang: al
 ms.search.keywords: project management, capacity, staff ms.search.form: 201,206, 207, 271, 493
-ms.date: 03/08/2023
+ms.date: 02/22/2024
 ms.author: bholtorf
 ms.service: dynamics-365-business-central
+ms.custom: bap-template
 ---
-# Use Resources for Jobs
+# Use resources for projects

 You record the usage of resources in the project journal to keep track of costs, prices, and the work types that are linked to projects.
 For more information, see [Record Usage for Jobs](projects-how-record-job-usage.md).